 It’s much more effective.

 In the “Ticket to the Moon” ad, a child, pretending to be an astronaut, goes to the Samsung smart refrigerator, looking for rocketsicles.
-Finding none, she checks a box on the refrigerator’s touch screen to indicate she desires the frosty treats.
+Finding none, he checks a box on the refrigerator’s touch screen to indicate he desires the frosty treats.

-In the other room, the little girl’s father receives a notification on his phone that the grocery list has been updated to include rocketsicles.
+In the other room, the boy’s father receives a notification on his phone that the grocery list has been updated to include rocketsicles.
 He immediately takes the child to the store to acquire the frozen rocket-shaped treats.

 Aside from the notion that a parent would take a child shopping for sweet treats the moment he or she wants them, this ad hits the right notes.